Archives for hidden depression

 The Holidays bring with them the joy of giving and the need to shop for the right gift for the right person.
 For the some 18 million compulsive shoppers, however, the holiday is but one more trigger to an addiction that ultimately brings far more pain than joy.

+While we often associate depression with the teen years, the recognition and treatment of depression in children is more easily overlooked.
+She’s a kid—she’ll grow out of it.
+He’s just moody--don’t make a big thing out of it.
+It's just a stage.
 According to Dr. Deborah Serani, author of the new book, Depression and Your Child, it is only recently that we recognize that children, even babies, experience depression.

 There is a good chance that you either are a gardener, you live with one or you know one.
 As such, you know that whether you are tending to potted geraniums on the deck, prizing the tomatoes in your yard or creating a lush horticultural expanse…there is something about gardening.